mouse-reeve/recipes/markdown/tomato_soup.md

 Stir in diced tomatoes, bullion, balsamic vinegar, and thyme, and 2 cups of water.

-Cover pan, bring soup to a boil, and summer, covered over medium heat for 15 minutes.
+Cover pan, bring soup to a boil, and simmer, covered over medium heat for 15 minutes.

 Remove from heat and blend soup with an immersion blender.